hokage-candidates/ideas-for-hire/README.md

 Basically turn [this video demo](https://www.youtube.com/watch?v=W4Mcuh38wyM&ab_channel=CorridorCrew) into a game like HeadsUp where you have to create a story given a series of prompts + photos of your friends.
 It's like MadLibs, where AI infers a coherent story + pics from prompts placed in a hat

+## Birthday eCards

+Upload a photo of the recipient, and each card will generate something funky with them (GIF-like) that you can send as a holiday/birthday/special occasion :)